 - Representation of Aluminium Pechiney in a mine project with CVG Bauxilum in Venezuela (US$ 200 million), including the preparation and drafting of the security documents with the sponsor, the borrower and the various lenders to the project.
 The project included a buyer credit guaranteed by Coface.

-- Advising the lenders (Deutsche Bank AG, Crédit Agricole Corporate & Investment Bank, Unicredit SpA, Banca IMI SpA and Mediobanca SpA, as well as the State bank, Caisse des dépôts et consignations) on the financing of the Ecotaxe project, an innovative €1.9 billion public-private partnership (PPP) to design and operate the assets and services necessary for the control and collection of taxes on heavy goods vehicles in France.
+- Advising the lenders (Deutsche Bank AG, Crédit Agricole Corporate & Investment Bank, Unicredit SpA, Banca IMI SpA and Mediobanca SpA, as well as the State bank, Caisse des dépôts et consignations) on the financing of the Ecotaxe project, an innovative €1.9 billion PPP to design and operate the assets and services necessary for the control and collection of taxes on heavy goods vehicles in France.
 This transaction was awarded "PPP Deal of the Year 2011" by Project Finance International;

 - Advising (as lead adviser) the lenders for the financing of the project company formed by the winning bidder consortium led by Vinci Concessions, in connection with the construction, development and maintenance of the high speed railways between Tours and Bordeaux in France; this financing is one of the more complex infrastructure financing to date, involving State and state-owned entities guarantees, commercial bank debt; EIB financing (including a LGTT tranche) and the French CDC long term financing.
 This transaction was awarded "Rail Deal of the Year 2011" by Project Finance International;